 One of my favorite letters was from an inmate serving 15 years in the Federal Correctional Institution in Gilmer, West Virginia.
 He wrote, “My blood brother Ko Ko kidnaps your book every single night, aint that a b—-, your book is gold in here.
 It brightens up everybody’s day who reads it.
 I know when I’m pissed off I read your book and it brings me in another world, I basically escape prison for a little while.”

-As a Speaker, I’m an unapologetic advocate for justice and compassion.
-I’ve spoken at progressive places of worship and retreats.
-I’m happy to speak with college clubs, professional associations, special interest groups, and non-profits.
-I also appreciate opportunities to support other creatives via book clubs, conferences, podcasts, and more.
+As a Speaker, I’ve taught at progressive places of worship, conferences, academic classes, and served as an inspirational opening speaker and led closing ceremonies for events such as Women’s Retreats.
+I’m happy to speak with college clubs, associations, special interest groups, and non-profits.
+I deeply appreciate opportunities to support other Creatives via book clubs, conferences, podcasts, and more.
+I teach on creativity as a spiritual practice, activism for introverts, growing your artist platform, healing through storytelling, and discovering your dream career through storytelling.